marubio2/power-outage-analysis/README.md

 We see from the histogram that the majority of major power outages are caused by severe weather and intentional attack (such as vandalism).
 This shows that power outages are mostly caused by weather, and leads us to think about ways to protect our power from severe weather conditions.

-Now we're going to look at the distribution of the Climate Category.
+Now we're going to look at the distribution of the **Climate Category**.

 <iframe
  src="assets/climate_category.html"